Eastern Sierra 2017

 Capturing the image:

-I was fortunate to capture the image below of Convict Lake, just after sunrise.
+I was fortunate to capture the image below of Convict Lake, prior to dawn and just after sunrise.
 That morning it was very windy, creating relatively high waves across the lake.
 Normally one would be greated by a calm glassy surface in the early morning hours.
 I did not have a neutral density filter with me in order to capture a long exposure and smooth out the waves, so instead, I took approximately 25 images and then averaged out the water area in Photoshop during post processing.
 This basically obtained the same results as a long exposure.
 I used my Nikon D810 camera body with the Nikon 14-24mm Wide Angle lens attached.
 It was a great feeling being there as the sun came up and the sunlight began hitting the tops of the mountain peaks before descending toward the lakes surface.

 After Convict Lake, we worked our way back down toward Bishop California and headed to Lake Sabrina.
 Along the way we stopped off at Intake 2, which is a small lake near Lake Sabrina.
 I was fortunate to find a fisherman who was out in the lake amongst the fall colors.
 This image was taken with the Nikon D810 and a Nikon 70-200mm lens.
 It was so peaceful there.